HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 	    </AddressAssignments>
 	</NetworkConfiguration>

-Go to the Azure Management Portal and delete your cloud service (can add resources to a network when you're performing an update/upgrade of an existing cloud service).
+Go to the Azure Management Portal and delete your cloud service (can't add resources to a network when you're performing an update/upgrade of an existing cloud service).
+Choose **Delete cloud service and its deployments** and click **Yes**.

 1. Choose "Publish" on the "GWAB.Azure"-project
-2. Create a a new cloud service (use the same name as before and use the gwab2014-[your initials here] affinity group)
+2. Create a a new cloud service
+	1. Name: Same as before
+	2. Location: Use the **gwab2014-[your initials here]** affinity group)
 3. Click on the "Publish"-button.

 Go to the virtual network dashboard on the Azure portal and monitor it as the deployment progresses.
-When the solution is deployed the `GWAB.Web_IN_0-instance` should appear under "resources" with its assigned IP-address from the DEV-subnet.
+When the solution is deployed the `WebRole1_IN_0`-instance should appear under "resources" with its assigned IP-address from the DEV-subnet.

 #### Create a Point-to-Site VPN